 The predigested, acidic food pulp now enters the small intestine or its first part, the duodenum of your dog.
 Later then into the large intestine, until excretion.

-Decisive for the healthy digestion of your dog is therefore the resistant gastric mucous membrane.
+Therefore it's crucial for the healthy digestion is the resistant gastric mucous membrane.
 Its natural protective barrier withstands many attacks, but can also be permanently bombarded.
 In the end, irritation eventually leads to inflammation, as acids penetrate into the deep layers of the stomach tissue.

 Causes of your dog's chronic abdominal pain